 - complete additional studies if regulator identifies gaps in education / training

 - perform a supervised internship / work experience / clinical

 - write a series of examinations and/ or a final entry-to-practice examination

 The QR process leading to professional registration (licensure or certification) can be very complex.
 It requires a commitment of time, effort, and money.
 Being well informed will help you to plan your career path in Manitoba.

 - Read the Question & Answer Guide to gain a better understanding of qualification recognition in Manitoba.

 - Research your profession or trade (listed below) through the links and Fact Sheets provided.

-- If your occupation is not listed below, see Which professions and trades are regulated in Manitoba?
+- If your occupation is not listed below, refer to the Question & Answer Guide to find: Which professions and trades are regulated in Manitoba?
 Who regulates each profession and trade?

 - Review information on Financial Supports to learn about the types of financial supports which may be available to you as you pursue your profession, trade, or related occupation in Manitoba.